Skip to main content

 • It's used to reset the hardware and bring the system back to a known initial state.

-• This violently purges all temporary memory (RAM), CPU registers, caches, and hardware latches
+• This violently purges all temporary memory (RAM), CPU registers, caches, and hardware latches.

 • It's like giving the entire system a fresh start — especially useful when the system is frozen, behaving unexpectedly, or needs to reinitialize hardware.